griptape-ai/griptape/docs/griptape-framework/misc/events.md

 ## Inspecting Payloads

-You can use the [StartPromptEvent](../../reference/griptape/events/start_prompt_event.md) to inspect the Prompt Stack and final prompt string before it is sent to the LLM.
+You can use the [StartPromptEvent](../../reference/griptape/events/start_prompt_event.md) to inspect the Message Stack and final prompt string before it is sent to the LLM.

 ```python
 from griptape.structures import Agent